Gygarte/squiffy/README.md

 ### Setting a State

-A **State** keeps data that are used by the end functions.
-You can add specific configuration in the **State** from the app initialization and from the end functions.
+A **State** keeps data that are used by the callback functions.
+You can add specific configuration in the **State** from the app initialization and from the callback functions.

 The **State** is configured to be saved whenewer the app is quitting or an error is triggered.
 So, any configurations passed to the **State** should implement a saving mechanism.

 Let's assume:
 ```python